GabeScott/standard-works-vault/General Conference/2012 April - How to Obtain Revelation and Inspiration for Your Personal Life.md

 # How to Obtain Revelation and Inspiration for Your Personal Life

-*By Richard G. Scott - Of the Quorum of the Twelve Apostles*
+By Elder Richard G. Scott - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2012 General Conference*

+>*Why does the Lord want us to pray to Him and to ask?
+Because that is how revelation is received.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2012/04/how-to-obtain-revelation-and-inspiration-for-your-personal-life?lang=eng)